 Introduction

-In Terraform Enterprise, there is a deployment option that allows you to run a Terraform Enterprise (TFE) instance on a Nomad cluster.
-Additionally, you can deploy all related external services, such as PostgreSQL, Redis, and MinIO storage, on the same Nomad cluster.
-This article will guide you through the process of querying and connecting these external services running on Nomad cluster.
+When using the Nomad deployment option for Terraform Enterprise, you can run the instance and its external services, such as PostgreSQL, Redis, and MinIO storage, on the same Nomad cluster.
+This article guides you through querying and connecting to these external services.

 Expected Outcome

-By using Nomad’s service discovery, Terraform Enterprise can dynamically discover and connect the IP addresses and ports of external services like Redis, Postgres, and MinIO running within Nomad.
-This eliminates the need to hardcode connection details.
+By using Nomad’s native service discovery, Terraform Enterprise can dynamically discover and connect to the IP addresses and ports of external services.
+This process eliminates the need to hardcode connection details.

 Prerequisites

-- You have an operational Nomad cluster (version 1.5 or newer) with native service discovery.
+- An operational Nomad cluster (version 1.5 or newer) with native service discovery enabled.

-- You have already deployed PostgreSQL, Redis, and MinIO on the same Nomad cluster.
+- You have deployed PostgreSQL, Redis, and MinIO on the same Nomad cluster.

 Procedure

-When your external services are running on Nomad, their services information can be queried using the nomadService and nomadServices functions in Nomad’s service discovery catalog.
+When your external services run on Nomad, you can query their service information using the nomadService and nomadServices functions in Nomad’s service discovery catalog.

-For example, you can define your PostgreSQL service in the Nomad Job Specification using the following code snippet:
+For example, define your PostgreSQL service in the Nomad Job Specification with the following code.

 service {